Level 1 - Setup¶

 venvand installing the needed requirements.

-If you are familiar with these steps, you can skip to the next level, where we run some experiments to find a good model.
+If you are familiar with these steps, you can skip to the next level, where we train some models and set up data and model versioning.

 ...is really easy.
 Just sign up.